Why Online Classes?

 8. Fewer Distractions

-In a traditional classroom, it can be tough to focus.
+In a traditional classroom, it can be tough to focus on.
 You may have classmates nearby playing on their phones, typing feverishly, whispering, drumming their pencils, eating lunch, chatting about parties, and so on.
 As an online learner, you won’t have to deal with those distractions.
 You will have control over your learning environment.
 If classical music helps you concentrate, you can crank it up.
-If you learn best first thing in the morning, in your pajamas, that’s fine, too.
+If you learn a best first thing in the morning, in your pajamas, that’s fine, too.
 You can determine what type of learning environment is ideal, and provide that for yourself.

 9. Rolling Admission

 While a traditional college student would need to begin at the designated start date of their school’s semester or trimester, many online programs allow you to start anytime, or at multiple start points throughout the year.
 This means you can enroll and begin your educational program at virtually any time!

 10. More Classes and Degree Options